Turkey Hill Road, Red Hook, New York

 We would love to say that transportation funding flows seamlessly across political boundaries, moves easily between purposes, and quickly meets our priorities – but that’s not the case, and it’s important to recognize that reality.
 Whether sourced from federal, state, or local government, transportation funding brings various requirements, typically intended to provide checks and balances.
 These requirements differ by the funding agency, source, and purpose.
-They can add time to projects and create unforeseen costs that can frustrate project sponsors and the public alike.
-Yet, this is the framework we operate under and one that is unlikely to change during the span of Moving Dutchess Forward.
+They can add time to projects and create unforeseen costs that frustrate project sponsors and the public alike.
+Yet this is the framework we operate under and one that is unlikely to change during the span of Moving Dutchess Forward.

 The Federal, State, & Local Role in Transportation Funding

 There are three basic buckets of transportation funding: federal, state, and county/local; and three primary purposes that this funding can support: roads (including bridges, sidewalks, and multi-use paths), transit (bus, rail, and ferry), and planning.
 For each of these buckets and purposes, funding flows to agencies and projects in different ways – and whether by design or default, this creates silos.
 We don’t say this in a critical way, but to recognize that these silos exist and form the context for how we talk about transportation funding.

 The Federal Role

 Federal funding, primarily administered through the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA), funds roads (some, but not all), transit (regardless of form), and transportation planning (what we do at the DCTC).
 The federal government’s role is intended to support projects and services that further national goals such as protecting public health, safety, and welfare, promoting economic competitiveness, and maintaining a strong national defense.
 How this happens varies by the two federal agencies and the programs they administer.